maxwell091/Oil-Well-Decline-Arps-Model-Approach/README.md

 The Arps model, named after its developer J.J.
 Arps, is a set of mathematical equations used in oil and gas production forecasting to describe how the production rate of a well declines over time.
 The Arps model provides three primary decline curve equations: exponential, hyperbolic, and harmonic.
 Each of these equations is used to represent different types of production decline behaviors observed in real-world oil and gas wells.

-Here's an explanation of the Arps decline curve equations and why the hyperbolic curve is often preferred:
+The following is an explanation of the Arps decline curve equations and why the hyperbolic curve is often preferred by petroleoum engineers:

 1. Exponential Decline (n = 0):
    - The exponential decline curve represents a scenario where the rate of production decline is constant over time.